ibmresilient/resilient-community-apps/fn_proofpoint_tap/doc/README.md

 <details><summary>Workflows:</summary>
 <p>

-There is one Workflow for this function:
+There is one workflow for this function:

 * Example: Proofpoint TAP - Get Campaign

-Workflow imports detailed information for given campaign identifier, including description, the actor, malware family, techniques and the threat variants associated with the campaign.
+Imports detailed information for given campaign identifier, including description, the actor, malware family, techniques and the threat variants associated with the campaign.

 ![screenshot: fn-proofpoint-tap-get-campaign ](./screenshots/Get_Campaign_wk.png)

-The results are saved in a Note and Proofpoint TAP Campaign Object Details Data Table.
+The results are saved in a note and Proofpoint TAP Campaign Object Details Data Table.
 ![screenshot: fn-proofpoint-tap-get-campaign ](./screenshots/campaign_note.png)

-Additionally a Script is available for the Data Table to create an Artifact based on chosen row.
+Additionally a script is available for the data table to create an artifact based on chosen row.
 ![screenshot: fn-proofpoint-tap-get-campaign ](./screenshots/campaign_datatable.png)

 </p>